mickelson/attract/Layouts.md

      selection.
    * `shader` - Get/set the GLSL shader for this image.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
-   * trigger - Get/set the transition that triggers updates of this artwork/ dynamic image.
+   * `trigger` - Get/set the transition that triggers updates of this artwork/ dynamic image.
 Can be set to `Transition.ToNewSelection` or `Transition.EndNavigation`.
 Default value is `Transition.ToNewSelection`.
-   * smooth - Get/set whether the image is to be smoothed.
+   * `smooth` - Get/set whether the image is to be smoothed.
 Default value can be configured in attract.cfg
+   * `zorder` - Get/set the Image's order in the applicable draw list.
+When objects overlap, the one with the higher zorder will be drawn on top.

 Member Functions: